almost-good/minesweeper/README.md

 ### **Game Modes**

-The player can choose between easy, normal, hard and fun modes.<br>
+The player can choose between easy, normal, hard and practice modes.<br>
 All modes except the fun one come with a predefined number of grid rows, columns and mines.

 #### **Easy mode**